-Most people have heard of stem cells in some capacity.
-Although the medical community and researchers have been working to develop the practical applications for stem cells for decades, the health benefits of regenerative medicine have only become a reality in recent years.
+Most people have heard of regenerative cells in some capacity.
+Although the medical community and researchers have been working to develop the practical applications for regenerative cells for decades, the health benefits of regenerative medicine have only become a reality in recent years.

-But what exactly are stem cell therapy and regenerative medicine?
-And how can they help in treating joint damage and deterioration from traumatic injuries like arthritis or common nerve injuries like carpal tunnel syndrome?
+But what exactly is regenerative medicine?
+And how can it help in treating joint damage and deterioration from traumatic injuries like arthritis or common nerve injuries like carpal tunnel syndrome?
 If you follow any professional sports team or superstar athlete, chances are you’ve heard of some form of regenerative medicine used to save an athlete’s career from a degenerative joint or connective tissue injury that has stopped responding to conservative treatments and surgery.
-The powerful regenerative abilities of stem cells have opened the door to remarkable advancements in wound recovery.
+The powerful regenerative abilities of regenerative cells have opened the door to remarkable advancements in wound recovery.

 Regenerative medicine therapy operates on the principles of using the body’s natural healing and disease-fighting capabilities to treat injuries that have been slow to respond to or do not show significant improvement from traditional therapies like conservative treatment (rest, physical therapy, medication) or surgery.
 Injuries and damage to the joints that result in cartilage deterioration, which does not grow back on its own, are a prime example of the potential benefits of regenerative medicine.

 Regenerative cells, which can differentiate (transform) into a more specific type of cell, like cartilage or connective tissues such as muscle, ligaments, and tendons, for example, could potentially be used to help replace lost cartilage or to supercharge the body’s ability to heal a traumatic injury.